tinker-michaelj/hedera-services/hedera-node/docs/design/services/smart-contract-service/jumbo-transactions.md

 ### Throttles

 Implement a **byte limit throttle** using a similar structure like the`GasLimitBucketThrottle`e.g.:
-- Rename `GasLimitButcketThrottle` to more generic `LeakyBucketDeterministicThrottle.java` so it can be used for both gas and bytes.
+- Rename `GasLimitBucketThrottle` to more generic `LeakyBucketDeterministicThrottle.java` so it can be used for both gas and bytes.

 ```java
 public class LeakyBucketDeterministicThrottle implements CongestibleThrottle {